-We’ve curated a list of the best swimming watches for all budgets and ability levels, so you can find the perfect workout partner.
-Almost all modern exercise trackers are water-resistant to at least 50 metres, but not all are designed for more than a quick dip in the pool or shower.
+We’ve curated a list of the best swimming watches for all budgets and ability levels so that you can find the perfect workout partner.
+Almost all modern exercise trackers are water-resistant to at least 50 meters, but not all are designed for more than a quick dip in the pool or shower.

 7 Best Smartwatches for Swimming

 The Garmin Swim 2 is intended for swimmers looking for a smart and dependable way to track their workouts.

 This GPS-enabled tracker is perfect for tracking pool and open water swimming.
 Other relevant metrics that can be tracked include stroke count, heart rate, pace, distance traveled, and distance per stroke.
 It also has options for timed sets and drill tracks.

 With this in mind, it’s obvious that Garmin designed Swim 2 to track workouts for swimmers at all skill levels.
 This is the swim watch for you, whether you are a competitive swimmer or a recreational swimmer looking to keep fit.
 Even the most seasoned and professional swimmers will be impressed by the versatility of this watch.
 Throughout the day, it will track the number of key health indices.

 The Swim 2 was, of course, designed with swimming in mind, and it works admirably in the pool.
 It can detect the kind of stroke you’re doing and calculate your SWOLF (the metric which tracks your swim efficiency).
 When practicing, you can even download customized drills and set up alerts to keep you on track.

 - GPS swimming smartwatch for the pool and open...